priestd09/corda/docs/source/api-contracts.rst

 the network or perform any other I/O. It only has access to the properties defined on ``TransactionForContract`` when deciding whether a transaction is valid.

-The two simplest ``verify`` functions are the one that accepts all transactions:
+The two simplest ``verify`` functions are the one that accepts all transactions, and the one that rejects all transactions.

+Here is the ``verify`` that accepts all transactions:

 .. container:: codeset